CEODemitri/To-Code/README.md

 My plan is to revisit this project in around three months.
 I am a developer, I have the skills to build all things I direct my energy too.
 The hardest part for me is trying to make everything have a purpose.
 I enjoy working with SSG's and templating languages are quite intersesting.

 ## Starter Files
 I cloned Kevin Powell's repo and followed his youtube tutorial to gain better experience with this build.
 Even reading the docs, my build would have been lacking.
-I used sveltekit the first run, I believe.
+I used sveltekit the first run(thought be easier to follow the directions).
 SO happy I used 11ty for this project.
 Excited and eager to build more.

 ## Project Build
 Much more intricate a process then I assumed.
 Very detailed and easily configurable.
 About four or five days build.
 Easy to keep up, little to no bugs.
 Simple but thorough process.